Skip to main content

-This completed project was a collaboration between BIFMO and the University of Edinburgh to gather data on furniture makers in Edinburgh and to map their locations on historical maps of the city.
-Aaron Allen, from the Institute of Academic Development at the University, with his expertise in Edinburgh’s social history, led the project.
+Our second initiative was in collaboration with the University of Edinburgh.
+Students gathered data on furniture makers in Edinburgh and mapped their locations on historical maps of the city, under the guidance of Aaron Allen, from the Institute of Academic Development at the University, with his expertise in Edinburgh’s social history.
 Three postgraduates and three third-year undergraduates brought both social historians and historians of art and architecture together to work in three teams (1750, 1800, and 1850).
+The students are:

 The intentions for the design of the project were twofold; first and foremost was the production of maps with as much rigour and integrity as the data would allow.
 Secondly the project aimed to provide real-world experience of working on a heritage project for the student volunteers who would be processing the data to further their education whilst simultaneously providing new maps.
 For the mapping side the group collaborated with Professor Richard Rodger and his ‘Mapping Edinburgh’s Social History’ (MESH) Project, as his GIS research and tools represent the cutting edge of historical mapping in Scotland.
 They also collaborated with the National Library of Scotland, who allowed use of their world-class collection of digitised historical maps.